github/codeql/docs/codeql/codeql-language-guides/using-api-graphs-in-python.rst

 ➤ `See this in the query console on LGTM.com <https://lgtm.com/query/1876172022264324639/>`__.

-On its own, this only selects the API graph node corresponding to the ``re`` module.
-To find where this module is referenced, we use the ``getAUse`` method.
-Thus, the following query selects all references to the ``re`` module in the current database.
+This query only selects the API graph node corresponding to the ``re`` module.
+To find where this module is referenced, you can use the ``getAUse`` method.
+The following query selects all references to the ``re`` module in the current database.

 .. code-block:: ql